Limited Additional Mechanisms for PKIX and SMIME (lamps) Internet Drafts

 When an end entity includes attestation Evidence in a Certificate Signing Request (CSR), it may be necessary to demonstrate the freshness of the provided Evidence.
 Current attestation technology commonly achieves this using nonces.
 This document outlines the process through which nonces are supplied to the end entity by an RA/CA for inclusion in Evidence, leveraging the Certificate Management Protocol (CMP) and Enrollment over Secure Transport (EST)

-Composite ML-DSA For use in X.509 Public Key Infrastructure and CMS
+Composite ML-DSA for use in X.509 Public Key Infrastructure

 Authors: Mike Ounsworth, John Gray, Massimiliano Pala, Jan Klaussner, Scott Fluhrer